WHICH GOODS AND SERVICES ARE TAXABLE?

 - Your business location(s) – if you have multiple locations in New York you’ll need to file for a New York sales tax permit for each location

-Register for a Sellers Permit online through the Business Express Registration section of the New York Department of Revenue and FinanceGET A SELLERS PERMIT
+Register for a Certificate of Authority online through the Business Express Registration section of the New York Department of Revenue and FinanceGET A CERTIFICATE OF AUTHORITY

 Save Money with a Resale Certificate